-This position serves as an expert engineer providing civil engineering consultation and advisement to senior colleagues and/or Department officials for significant projects with complex features representing an important segment of the Department's operating programs or affecting the welfare of the public and/or the sustainability of natural resources and the environment.
-As an expert engineer, provides engineering mentorship and leadership; applies experimental theories and/or new applications or developments; and provides significant and innovative recommendations for advancing programs and/or engineering methods.
-Civil engineering projects and activities have significant effect upon the planning, completion, and direction of major significant engineering projects; operations of Bureau projects, as well as the Bureau's and/or Department's ability to meet its program goals.
+This position serves as an experienced engineer providing civil engineering mentorship and expertise for a variety of complex projects and activities throughout the Office or Bureau which typically include a variety of geographic locations, complex features, and unusual needs or special demands.
+Responsibilities includes design, studies, analyses, documentation, inspections, assessments, investigations, reviews, cost estimating, specifications writing, compliance evaluations, and evaluating facility capacities and operations.
+Assignments also include assessing project and program effectiveness; investigating, evaluating, advising on, and resolving unusual problems, issues, and conditions; developing criteria, procedures, or instructions.
+Civil engineering projects and activities have significant effect upon the operations of Bureau projects, as well as the Bureau's and/or Department's ability to meet its program goals.
 Civil engineering assignments impact life, health, and property of the Bureau, tribal governments, or the general public and the efficiency, feasibility, integrity, accuracy, adequacy, and safety of a wide range of Bureau and/or Department activities, or the activities of organizations within a regional or equivalent geographic area.